Change default program for opening attachments

 Start-> type: “Default Programs”-> Associate a file type or protocol with a program

-Another way to get to this option in Windows Vista, Windows 7 or Windows 8 is via;
+Another way to get to this option (except for Windows XP) is via;

-Control Panel-> Programs-> Make a file type always open in specific program
+Control Panel-> Programs-> Default Programs-> Make a file type always open in specific program

 To directly see and change your file associations in Windows use the